awatson1978/meteor-api/README.md

 ---------------------------------------
 #### Open Files From the Command Line

+If you haven't created a symlink for atom, try the following snippet to launch Atom from the command line.

 ````sh
 # link your atom binary so it can be run from the command line